ajrgodfrey/ActionBook/BrailleRInAction/09-GGPlot.md

 This is an untitled chart with no subtitle or caption.
 It has x-axis 'carat' with labels 0.3, 1.0 and 3.0.
 It has y-axis 'price' with labels 1000, 3000 and 10000.
-The chart is a set of 100 big solid circle points.
+The chart is a set of 100 big solid circle points of which about 95% can be seen.
 ```